scipy/scipy.org/www/scipylib/donations.rst

 Thanks
 ------

-SciPy is a community project sponsored by Enthought, Inc.
 SciPy originated with code contributions by Travis Oliphant, Pearu Peterson, and Eric Jones.
 Travis Oliphant and Eric Jones each contributed about half the initial code.
 Pearu Peterson developed f2py, which is the integral to wrapping the many Fortran libraries used in SciPy.

 Below is a partial list of contributors to SciPy.
-If you've been left off, please email the `SciPy Developers List`_.

 The SciPy development team would like to thank the following individuals for submitting issues, bugfixes, enhancements, and development infrastructure: